"I paint with light to create new worlds in the darkness. "

 This art is created using a photographic technique called ”light painting” or ”light drawing”, which is based on long exposure times that vary from a few seconds to a few hours.
 “While the shutter is open you are able to draw in the air by moving different kinds of light sources in front of the camera”, says Hannu.
-Light painting requires a dark environment, and with almost no light pollution on the Kulala Wildlife Reserve and at Serra Cafema, these two areas made the perfect backdrop for this striking art form.
+Light painting requires a dark environment, and with almost no light pollution so Wilderness Kulala and Wilderness Serra Cafema are two areas that make the perfect backdrop for this striking art form.

 From the photogenic Kulala Wilderness Reserve to the extraordinary dunes along the Kunene River, Hannu was able to produce some amazing shots while combating the many elements of this desert environment.

 In Helskinki, Hannu is part of the Valopaja Light Art Collective that organises workshops and interactive live light painting performances in which the audience has the opportunity to be a part of the show by creating light art of their own.
 He shared his knowledge with the lucky guests in camp, giving them a light painting tool and advising everyone how to use it.

 We are delighted to be able to share this with you here.